Fascism and ideology: Conservatism

-Conservatives and fascists in Europe have held similar positions on many issues, including anti-communism and support of national pride.
+In principle, there were significant differences between conservatives and fascists.
+However, both conservatives and fascists in Europe have held similar positions on many issues, including anti-communism and support of national pride.
 Conservatives and fascists both reject the liberal and Marxist emphasis on linear progressive evolution in history.
 Fascism's emphasis on order, discipline, hierarchy, military virtues and preservation of private property appealed to conservatives.
 The fascist promotion of "healthy", "uncontaminated" elements of national tradition such as chivalric culture and glorifying a nation's historical golden age has similarities with conservative aims.
 Fascists also made pragmatic tactical alliances with traditional conservative forces to achieve and maintain power.
 Even at the height of their influence and popularity, fascist movements were never able to seize power entirely by themselves, and relied on alliances with conservative parties to come to power.
 However, while conservatives made alliances with fascists in countries where the conservatives felt themselves under threat and therefore in need of such an alliance, this did not happen in places where the conservatives were securely in power.
 Several authoritarian conservative regimes across Europe suppressed fascist parties in the 1930s and 40s.

 Many of fascism's recruits were disaffected right-wing conservatives who were dissatisfied with the traditional right's inability to achieve national unity and its inability to respond to socialism, feminism, economic crisis and international difficulties.
 With traditional conservative parties in Europe severely weakened in the aftermath of World War I, there was a political vacuum on the right which fascism filled.
 Fascists gathered support from landlords, business owners, army officers, and other conservative individuals and groups, by successfully presenting themselves as the last line of defense against land reform, social welfare measures, demilitarization, higher wages, and the socialization of the means of production.
+According to John Weiss, "Any study of fascism which centers too narrowly on the fascists and Nazis alone may miss the true significance of right-wing extremism."